 Existing Road Alignment Across Polychrome Pass

 Several options exist to mitigate the risks at Pretty Rocks within the existing road corridor.
-The road has existed here for almost 90 years.
 While there are challenging locations, most of the problematic areas are known.
 Consideration of risks (safety, construction, maintenance, etc.) posed by all landslides in this section of road is critical when choosing the most appropriate option as even small realignments may be unfeasible.

-There are four basic in-place design options identified for further analysis.
-Each has potential to sufficiently improve safety and resiliency at the Pretty Rocks Landslide without significantly rerouting the road:
+There were four basic in-place design options identified for further analysis.
+Each had potential to sufficiently improve safety and resiliency at the Pretty Rocks Landslide without significantly rerouting the road.
+Two were determined to no longer be feasible:

-As described below, in addition to considering combinations of the above items to reduce, arrest, or avoid movement of the Pretty Rocks Landslide, two options to move this section of road away from the hazard are being developed.
-A road terminus option is also being developed.
+As described below, two options to move this section of road away from the hazard are being developed.

 South Reroute Option